Noumenon

 A non-BDO, BDO book. 🙃

-There’s a lot more nuance to this book than what I talked about here, but I wanted to put a focus on how perfectly structured it is.
+There’s far more nuance to Noumenon than I’ve covered here, but I wanted to highlight just how well-structured it is.

-Noumenon, I tip my hat to you 🎩 You made me appreciate what I normally don’t 👏
+Noumenon, I tip my hat to you 🎩, you made me appreciate something I usually don’t. 👏

 Previous